nmoinvaz/proxyres/doc/proxy_config.md

 ### proxy_config_get_proxy

 Read the proxy configured on the user's system for a given URL scheme.
+Returned values are in the format of host:port and do not include the scheme.

 **Arguments**
 |Type|Name|Description|